 12 Ways to a Safer Christmas

-Transworld, Inc. Electrical Contractors wishes you and your family and safe and happy holiday season.
-We are so thankful for our wonderful customers that continue to trust our Charleston electricians ever year.
+Transworld Electric wishes you and your family a safe and happy holiday season.
+We are so thankful for our wonderful customers that continue to trust our Charleston electricians year after year!

 #1: Inspect all electrical decorations for damage before use.

 Carefully inspect each electrical decoration and cord for damage before use.
 Always follow the manufacturer’s use and care instructions that accompany electrical decorations.
 If you notice that any of your lights or decoration has damage, it is best to toss them out to avoiding your lights to short and cause a fire.
 Also, avoid hanging lights with nails, tacks or screws because that can piece the cable on a string of lights.
 Instead we recommend hanging your lights on insulated hook to avoid this issue.

 Avoid overloading outlets and only plug one high-wattage appliance into each outlet.
 It is important to match power needs (amperage) of electrical products with the amperage rating of extension cords.
 If the combined wattage of your lights is more than the wattage rating on the extension cord, it can overheat.

 #3: Never connect more than three strings of incandescent lights.

 Connecting more than three strands of incandescent lights may not only trip a circuit breaker but also can cause a fire.
 The U.S. Fire Administration recommends linking no more than three stands of lights together but if you decide to use LED lights, then you can link up to 25 strands.
 Investing in LED lights will allow you to connect more strings together because they are cooler.

 Always purchase electrical decorations and lights from reputable retailers.
 This helps to ensure that the products have been tested and protects against electrical problems and fires.

 #5: Make sure all outdoor extension cords and electrical decorations are rated for outdoor use.